api2cart/Android-sdk/docs/AttributeApi.md

 AttributeApi apiInstance = new AttributeApi();
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String type = text; // String | Defines attribute's type String attributeIds = 1,2,3; // String | Filter attributes by ids String attributeSetId = 4; // String | Filter items by attribute set id String storeId = 1; // String | Store Id
+Max allowed count=250 String attributeIds = 1,2,3; // String | Filter attributes by ids String attributeSetId = 4; // String | Filter items by attribute set id String storeId = 1; // String | Store Id
 String langId = 3; // String | Retrieves attributes on specified language id
+String type = text; // String | Defines attribute's type Boolean visible = true; // Boolean | Filter items by visibility status Boolean required = true; // Boolean | Defines if the option is required Boolean system = false; // Boolean | True if attribute is system String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,name; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,name; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-Boolean visible = true; // Boolean | Filter items by visibility status Boolean required = true; // Boolean | Defines if the option is required Boolean system = false; // Boolean | True if attribute is system try {
-    ModelResponseAttributeList result = apiInstance.attributeList(start, count, type, attributeIds, attributeSetId, storeId, langId, params, exclude, responseFields, visible, required, system);
+    ModelResponseAttributeList result = apiInstance.attributeList(start, count, attributeIds, attributeSetId, storeId, langId, type, visible, required, system, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AttributeApi#attributeList");